ember-learn/guides-source/guides/release/in-depth-topics/autotracking-in-depth.md

 From the value of `count`, we see that, this time, `aspectRatio` was calculated only twice.

+In general, you should avoid using @cached unless you have confirmed that the getter you are decorating is computationally expensive, since @cached adds a small amount of overhead to the getter.

-The cache API was released in Ember 3.22.
-If you want to leverage this API between versions 3.13 and 3.21, you can install [ember-cache-primitive-polyfill](https://github.com/ember-polyfills/ember-cache-primitive-polyfill) to your project.
+The @cached decorator was released in Ember 4.1.
+If you want to leverage this API between versions 3.13 and 4.1, you can install [ember-cached-decorator-polyfill](https://github.com/ember-polyfills/ember-cached-decorator-polyfill) to your project.

 <!-- eof - needed for pages that end in a code block  -->